-Firstly your camera body and the sensor it uses.
-The higher end camera that are designed specifically for sports photography will always outdo others when it comes to photographing birds in flight.
+The higher end cameras that are designed specifically, such as the Nikon D500, for sports photography will always outdo others when it comes to photographing birds in flight.

 There’s really no point in worrying about it though as you have what you have and, until you decide that all you ever want to do is take photos of flying birds, it will probably be more than adequate.